Contents

 Why is Blessing Safaris asking for my travel insurance details?

-In the event of an emergency, Blessing Safaris and our suppliers will need to have access to the name of your travel insurer, policy number, and 24-hour emergency/claims number.
+In the event of an emergency, Blessing Safaris and our suppliers will need access to your travel insurer’s name, policy number, and 24-hour emergency/claims number.

 I have already paid in full, so do I still need travel insurance?